Qiskit-Extensions/qiskit-ibm-experiment/CONTRIBUTING.md

 #### Building release notes locally

-Building The release notes are part of the standard qiskit-ibm documentation builds.
+Building The release notes are part of the standard qiskit-ibm-experiment documentation builds.
 To check what the rendered html output of the release notes will look like for the current state of the repo you can run:
 `tox -edocs` which will build all the documentation into `docs/_build/html` and the release notes in particular will be located at `docs/_build/html/release_notes.html`

-## Installing Qiskit IBM Provider from source
+## Installing Qiskit IBM Experiment from source
-Please see the [Installing IBM Quantum Provider from Source](https://qiskit.org/documentation/contributing_to_qiskit.html#installing-ibm-quantum-provider-from-source) section of the Qiskit documentation.
+Please see the [Installing IBM Quantum Provider from Source](https://qiskit.org/documentation/contributing_to_qiskit.html#installing-ibm-quantum-provider-from-source) section of the Qiskit documentation; for `qiskit-ibm-experiment` the process is the same.

 ### Test